 - Oftentimes, you can get Asio.sys and a Blue Screen of Death, which shuts you off the system.

 - A BSOD fixer tool can quickly get you out of trouble.

 - If you prefer to troubleshoot the errors yourself, tweaking registry keys or updating drivers might help.

 Windows 10 users may sometimes encounter asio.sys errors on their machines.
 It would be good to know what asio.sys is before we move on to the solutions.

-Asio.sys is a driver specific to ASUS computers.
+Asio.sys is a driver, specific to ASUS computers.
 Corrupt files and faulty hardware often cause this error.
-This often leads to Blue Screen of Death errors.
+And this often leads to Blue Screen of Death errors.

 It is worth mentioning that Asio.sys error may also be triggered by malware infections, corrupted hard disk issues and memory corruption issues.